vipertooth/Notes/Lab1/Readme.md

 ## <a name="persistence">Gaining Persistence<a/>

-We can start by searching all the metasploit modules for persistence with the search command.
+To find a way to persist we can start by searching all the metasploit modules for persistence with the search command.

 ```console
 msf5 > search persistence